-c) Do you have any plans to amend or otherwise change, or have you recently changed your rules, contractual arrangements or procedures to address legal restrictions on termination of access in the event that an FMI service user enters resolution?
+- b) Do such arrangements include the effect of parent or affiliates entering resolution? - Please see response to question 11c). - c) Do you have any plans to amend or otherwise change, or have you recently changed your rules, contractual arrangements or procedures to address legal restrictions on termination of access in the event that an FMI service user enters resolution?
 If so, please provide details of the proposed/applied changes.

-Currently we have no plans to change our rules, procedures, or contractual arrangements.
+Currently, there are no plans to amend or change the rules, contractual arrangements or procedures to address legal restrictions on termination of access in the event that an FMI service user enters resolution.

 - 11. Triggers, procedure and consequences of termination of FMI participation. - a) Triggers: in which situations would termination be considered?
 Is participation/membership generally terminated in case of financial stress?
-Are these criteria clearly outlined in the rulebook or other contractual documentation (please include the relevant references)?

-See response to Question 8b).
-The events in which participation shall be and in which it may be suspended or terminated are described in Article 25.1-2 Annex I Part I to the TARGET Guideline and Instruction no. 16/2022 of Banco de Portugal.

-b) Please explain the management and monitoring around the termination process - steps and timelines of the escalation and decision-making, as well as of the implementation of termination.
-(Please provide concrete examples, if any, of participation/membership terminations and flag, where relevant, any changes made to the termination process since).

-Internal Banco de Portugal crisis management procedures are used to escalate the matter up to the Board of Directors of Banco de Portugal.
-Ultimately, the Board will decide on the termination/suspension of a participant.
+Are these criteria clearly outlined in the rulebook or other contractual documentation (please include the relevant references)? - Please see response to Question 8b).
+The events in which participation shall be and in which it may be suspended or terminated are described in Articles 34.1-2 Annex II.24.1-2 Annex IIA and 26.1-2 Annex IIB to the TARGET Guideline. - b) Please explain the management and monitoring around the termination process steps and timelines of the escalation and decision-making, as well as of the implementation of termination.
+(Please provide concrete examples, if any, of participation/membership terminations and flag, where relevant, any changes made to the termination process since). - After assessment of the situation from a legal and operational perspective, there is an internal escalation of the situation, up to the Board of Directors of Banco de Portugal.
+Termination is only implemented upon decision of the Board of Directors.